• Skip to primary navigation

 Variations

-Lemony Add a squeeze of fresh lemon juice to your salad for extra brightness.
+Lemony Add a squeeze of fresh lemon juice or a bit of lemon zest to your salad for extra brightness.

 Olives Add more salty, bold Mediterranean flavor with some chopped olives.